Please log in to use the Employability toolkit: Log in

 Volunteering – Learning about yourself and doing something you love!

-Welcome to inVOLved, your doorway to volunteering opportunities with Staffs.
+Welcome to the Students' Union Volunteering Scheme, your doorway to volunteering opportunities with Staffs.

 Whether it’s to boost your CV, to follow your passion or even just to try something new, finding your volunteer role has never been easier.

 “Volunteering can lead you to places you couldn't even imagine, including paid work or a brand new passion.” – Gemma Louise Bullock